AhsanRiaz9/Createing-Your-First-Django-Project/readme.md

-# Creating Your First Djanog Web Project App
+# Creating Your First Django Web Project App
 In this repo, you will learn how to create your first project in Django

 ## Tools: